wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ## Manually generating stylesheet definition files

 Stylable provides the ability to generate type definition files (`.d.ts`) for any stylesheet.
-These serve as static typings for each export that the stylesheet provides:
+These serve as static typings for each export that the [stylesheet runtime](../references/runtime.md) provides.

-- `class`/`var`/`stVar`/`keyframe` - exposes available symbols defined within the stylesheet.
-- `st`/`style`/`cssStates` - exposes stylesheet utility functions typed according to states defined within stylesheet.

 Generate a `.d.ts` next to all `*.st.css` files: